RiotGamesCookbooks/redis-cookbook/README.md

-# Riot Redis cookbook
+# Redis cookbook

-Provides recipes to install Redis and definitions to manage Redis instances on nodes
+Provides a recipe to install and configure Redis

 # Requirements

 * Centos 5.5
 * Chef 10

-# Usage

-TODO: Add basic usage

-# Definitions
+# Attributes

-TODO: Add definition usage
+Each attribute maps to a configurable in the `redis.conf` that will be written to your node.
+You should consult the attribute file and the redis documentation for a 1:1 mapping of definitions.

 # License and Author